 The control panel will be placed either at the front or side of the cooking zones.

-The control panel will be placed either at the front or side of the cooking zones.
-This means there’s no leaning over pans with hot steam to
+The control panel will be placed at either the front or side of the cooking zones.
+This means that you don’t have to lean over pans and hot steam to tweak your settings.

-A main advantage of electric hobs is their appearance.
-They don’t need pan supports, so the cooking surface is much neater and easier to clean than a gas model.
+A key advantage of electric hobs is their appearance.
+They don’t need pan supports, so the cooking surface is much neater and easier to clean than that of a gas model.

 Ceramic and induction hobs use a special type of heat-proof ceramic glass.
-The result is a stylish, smooth surface which wipes clean easily.
-They’re usually black and are available in frameless designs, which means the edges lie flat against your worktops for an extra touch of quality.
+The result is a stylish, smooth surface which wipes clean without fuss.
+They’re usually black and are available in frameless designs, where the edges lay flat against your worktops for an extra, high-quality touch.

-Electric plate hobs have sealed metal cooking zones, which are raised above the hob’s main surface.
-The surface will have an enamel finish, often in white or cream.
+Solid plate hobs have sealed metal cooking zones, which are raised above the hob’s main surface.
+The surface may have an enamel finish, often in white or cream.

-Electric hobs don’t need pan supports, so the cooking surface is much neater and easier to clean than a gas model.
+Electric hobs don’t need pan supports, so the cooking surface is much neater and easier to clean.